onap/vnfrqts-requirements/docs/Chapter4/Resiliency.rst

     :keyword: MUST

-    The VNF **MUST** provide a method of metrics gathering for each layer's performance to identify/document variances in the allocations so they can be addressed.
+    The VNF **MUST** provide a method of metrics gathering for each layer's performance to identify variances in the allocations so they can be addressed.

 .. req::